StatStud/book-club/content/posts/power-versus-force.md

 # What Questions do I have after reading this book?

 # What Phrase(s) can I add/validate to my mantras?
+- It isn't life's events, **but how one reacts to them and the attitude that one has about them**, that determines whether such events have a positive or negative effect on one's life.

 # Foreword